BioDepot/BioDepot-workflow-builder/README.md

 ### Interacting with widgets

 To interact with a widget, it is first dragged from the Tool Dock onto the canvas.
 Clicking on a widget brings up the widget UI window with tabs for parameter entry, an output console and a tool bar with options to control the execution of the widget.
 Right-clicking on the widget and choosing the edit widget item brings up the widget definition window.
 The definition window contains a set of forms that define the parameters to be queried by the UI window, the Docker container to be used, and the commands to be run upon execution.
 Finally dragging the mouse from the edge of one widget to another creates a link between the output of one widget to the input of the second widget.
-These three sets of actions are described in the next sections
+These three sets of actions are described in the next sections.

 #### Widget user interaction window

-The Bwb interaction window pops up when when a widget is double clicked.
+The Bwb interaction window pops up when a widget is double clicked.
 There are up to 3 tabs in each window: Required entries, optional entries and console.

 ##### Required parameters screen
 Required entries are parameters that must be entered before the widget can execute.
 An example would be fastq files for an alignment widget.